Note

 extract the default box.

-progress_bar : bool, optional
+progress_bar : bool, default: False

 Display a progress bar to indicate progress.

-merge_points : bool, optional
+merge_points : bool, default: True

-If ``True`` (default), coinciding points of independently
+If ``True``, coinciding points of independently defined mesh

-defined mesh elements will be merged.
+elements will be merged.

-crinkle : bool, optional
+crinkle : bool, default: False

 Crinkle the clip by extracting the entire cells along the